LilianaSepulveda/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-chown -h betty:holberton _hello changes the owner and the group owner of the file _hello to betty and holberton respectively. only if it is owned by the user guillaume. chown --from=guillaume betty hello change the owner of the file hello to betty only if it is owned by the user guillaume
+chown -h betty:holberton _hello changes the owner and the group owner of the file _hello to betty and holberton respectively. only if it is owned by the user guillaume. chown --from=guillaume betty hello change the owner of the file hello to betty only if it is owned by the user guillaume telnet towel.blinkenlights.nl play the StarWars IV episode in the terminal